briankaemingk/habitist-streak/README.md

     ```

 5. On [IFTTT](http://ifttt.com/), [create](https://ifttt.com/create) a new applet.
-    - On THIS, select datetime > 'Every Day At' > 12 AM
+    - On THIS, select todoist > 'New completed task' > Any Project
     - On THAT, select Webhooks > `Make a web request`
     - Set URL to your heroku app URL
     - Set METHOD to GET